-Benefit Description You pay Professional services (cont.)
-High Option Standard Option Professional charges for intensive outpatient treatment in a provider's office or other professional setting Electroconvulsive therapy \$25 per office visit. \$25 per office visit.
-No deductible.
-Diagnostics High Option Standard Option Outpatient diagnostic tests provided and billed by a licensed mental health and substance abuse practitioner.
-Outpatient diagnostic tests provided and billed by a laboratory, hospital or other covered facility Inpatient diagnostic tests provided and billed by a hospital or other covered facility 10% coinsurance.
-MRI/CT Scans/PET Scans \$250 copayment then 10% coinsurance.
-20% coinsurance CT Scan/PET Scan/MRI High Option Standard Option Outpatient CT Scans, PET Scans and MRI's provided and billed by a licensed mental health and substance abuse practitioner.
-Outpatient CT Scans, PET Scans and MRI's provided and billed by a hospital or other covered facility.
-Inpatient CT Scans, PET Scans and MRI's provided and billed by a hospital or other covered facility. \$250 copayment then 10% coinsurance.
-20% coinsurance.
-Inpatient hospital or other covered facility High Option Standard Option Inpatient services provided and billed by a hospital or other covered facility Room and board, such as semiprivate or intensive accommodations, general nursing care, meals and special diets, and other hospital services.
+Benefit Description You pay Diagnostics Standard Option Outpatient diagnostic tests provided and billed by a licensed mental health and substance abuse practitioner.
+25% coinsurance, Deductible Applies Outpatient diagnostic tests provided and billed by a laboratory, hospital or other covered facility Inpatient diagnostic tests provided and billed by a hospital or other covered facility CT Scan/PET Scan/MRI Standard Option Outpatient CT Scans, PET Scans and MRI's provided and billed by a licensed mental health and substance abuse practitioner.
+25% coinsurance, Deductible Applies Outpatient CT Scans, PET Scans and MRI's provided and billed by a hospital or other covered facility.
+Inpatient CT Scans, PET Scans and MRI's provided and billed by a hospital or other covered facility.
+Inpatient hospital or other covered facility Standard Option Inpatient services provided and billed by a hospital or other covered facility 25% coinsurance, Deductible Applies Room and board, such as semiprivate or intensive accommodations, general nursing care, meals and special diets, and other hospital services.
 Residential treatment.
-Inpatient treatment in a Psychiatric Medical Institution for Children (PMIC) is covered for a child diagnosed with a biologically-based mental illness who meets the Iowa medical assistance program criteria for admission to a PMIC. \$300 copayment per day, up to a maximum of \$1,500 per admission 20% coinsurance.
-Outpatient hospital or other covered facility High Option Standard Option Outpatient services provided and billed by a hospital or other covered facility Nothing.
-20% coinsurance.
-Services in approved treatment programs, such as partial hospitalization, full day hospitalization or facility based intensive outpatient treatment
+Inpatient treatment in a Psychiatric Medical Institution for Children (PMIC) is covered for a child diagnosed with a biologically-based mental illness who meets the Iowa medical assistance program criteria for admission to a PMIC.
+Outpatient hospital or other covered facility Standard Option Outpatient services provided and billed by a hospital or other covered facility 25% coinsurance, Deductible Applies Services in approved treatment programs, such as partial hospitalization, full day hospitalization or facility based intensive outpatient treatment

+Benefit Description You pay Not covered Standard Option Not covered: Services we have not approved.
+All Charges Note: OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
+OPM will generally not order us to pay or provide one clinically appropriate treatment plan in favor of another.

+Preauthorization

-Benefit I Description You pay Not covered High Option Standard Option Not covered: Services w e have not approved.
-All Charges All Charges treatment plans on the tr appropriateness.
-OPM w review of disputes about eatment plan's clinical vill generally not order us to cally appropriate treatment PreauthorizationTo be eligible to receive these benefits you must obtain a treatment plan and follow all of the following network authorization processes:Except in a medical emergency or when a Primary Care Physician has designated another Plan physician to see patients when he or she is unavailable, you must contact your Primary Care Physician for a referral before seeing any other Plan physician or obtaining specialty services.
+To be eligible to receive these benefits you must obtain a treatment plan and follow all of the following network authorization processes:

+Except in a medical emergency or when a Primary Care Physician has designated another Plan physician to see patients when he or she is unavailable, you must contact your Primary Care Physician for a referral before seeing any other Plan physician or obtaining specialty services.
 Referral to a Plan specialist in your service area is given at the Primary Care Physician's discretion.
-If specialists or consultants are required beyond those participating in the Plan, a Plan medical director must make the approval. nysician has designated another e, you must contact your her Plan physician or obtaining vice area is given at the Primary e required beyond those provider directory for year Department at 1-800-85 A list of the Plan's mental health/substance abuse providers can be found in the Plan's provider directory for your service area or you may contact the Customer Service Department at 1-800-851-3379 to see which mental health/substance abuse providers participate with the Plan in your service area.
-Limitation We may limit your benefits if you do not obtain a treatment plan.
+If specialists or consultants are required beyond those participating in the Plan, a Plan medical director must make the approval.

+A list of the Plan's mental health/substance abuse providers can be found in the Plan's provider directory for your service area or you may contact the Customer Service Department at 800-851-3379 to see which mental health/substance abuse providers participate with the Plan in your service area.

+Limitation

+We may limit your benefits if you do not obtain a treatment plan.